paliarush/magento2-vagrant-for-developers/README.md

 ### Activating Varnish

 Set "use_varnish: 1" to use varnish along apache in [config.yaml](etc/config.yaml.dist).
-Running m-reinstall script will apply your preference.
+Running vagrant reload will apply your preference.
+Or by using m-varnish script.
 It will use default file etc/magento2_default_varnish.vcl.dist generated from a Magento instance.
 Varnish Version: 3.0.5